mdabees/Privacy-Policy/index.md

 ### Use of Data

-NGU Student Union uses the collected data for various purposes:
+Dr Yasser's Kicthen uses the collected data for various purposes:

 To provide and maintain the Service